pzivich/zEpid/README.md

     Graphics:
         -Forest plot
         -Functional form assessment plots
+    -Life Table
+    -Spline

 A full guide of the package and a sample dataframe are underdevelopment.
+Please see my other repository ('Python-for-Epidemiologists') for more information

 If you have any requests for items to be included, please contact me and I will work on adding any requested features.